 Speech-language pathologists should tailor the plan of care to each aphasia patient and his or her goals.

 “We customize to the individual patient’s needs,” said Susan Wortman-Jutt, MS, CCC-SLP, an advanced clinician at Burke Rehabilitation Hospital in White Plains, New York.
-“There is not one therapy that works for everybody.”
+“There is no one therapy that works for everybody.”

-Some patients may need to work on comprehension while others need help with word finding.
-She said most people have a mixed aphasia.
+Some patients may need to work on comprehension, while others need help with word finding.
+She said most people have mixed aphasia.
 She encourages SLPs to address patients in a normal tone of voice and let them set the priorities.